Riley-Py/UWaterloo-Work/PSYCH 207/U2 - The Brain_An Overview of Structure and Function/Brain Imaging Techniques.md

 	- People have electrodes attached to their scalp and are presented with external stimuli, like sights/sounds
 	- Recording measures brain activity from the time before stimulus to some time after
 		- Brain waves can have predictable components
-- Another technique is called *positron emission tomography (PET)*, which involves
+- Another technique is called *positron emission tomography (PET)*, which involves injecting a radioactively labelled compound (radioisotopes of carbon, nitrogen, oxygen, or fluorine the emit radiation, detected by devices outside the head)
+	- Measures blood flow to different regions of brain, which allows for a reconstruction of a picture of a brain